Books at Perks, Plate & Binder, and Evening Book Club

 - To further support young women in our area, the branch sponsors an Anti-bullying conference at Georgian Court University with the help of The Girl Scouts of the Jersey Shore and a charitable trust grant from AAUW.

-Cozy Quilters meets every other Thursday from 2-5 PM to have dessert and then work on independent projects.
+Cozy Quilters meets monthly to have dessert and then work on independent projects.
 The group also provides instruction in new techniques and support when designing new quilts.
 Periodically, the group members offer a challenge to do the same quilt design, but with different fabrics.
 Finally, the group creates and donates quilts for fundraising or to charitable organizations.

 Chair: Dixie Moore